Skip to Content

 Recipes to use with royal icing

 The great thing about this recipe is that it lasts for quite a long time!
-So if you have any leftover, you don’t need to throw it away.
+So if you have any leftovers, you don’t need to throw them away.
 You can store it at room temperature or in the fridge in ziplock bags, an airtight container or a bowl with some cling film over the top.

-It will last at least a week at room temperature and up to 3 weeks in the fridge this way.
-You’ll need to give it a good mix before using it again as the liquid tends to separate from the sugar.
+It will last at least a week at room temperature and up to 3 weeks in the fridge if you store it properly.
+You’ll need to give it a good mix before using it again, as the liquid tends to separate from the sugar.
 But other than that, it’s good to go!

-That’s it for this eggless royal icing recipe!
-I hope you enjoy it and have lots of fun experimenting with different colours.
-Be sure to share any of your creations with me on Facebook or Instagram, or let me know how you got on by leaving a comment and/or rating below.
+I hope you like my vegan royal icing recipe and have lots of fun experimenting with different colours.
+Be sure to share any of your creations with me on Instagram, or let me know how you get on by leaving a comment and/or rating below.
+Enjoy!

 Vegan Royal Icing